han41858/angular-ko/aio/content/guide/universal.md

 make that content searchable on the web.
 These web crawlers may be unable to navigate and index your highly interactive Angular application as a human user could do.

-Angular Universal can generate a static version of your app that is easily searchable, linkable, and navigable without JavaScript.
+Angular Universal can generate a static version of your application that is easily searchable, linkable, and navigable without JavaScript.
 Universal also makes a site preview available since each URL returns a fully rendered page.

 Enabling web crawlers is often referred to as